Forms (Windows)

 End Class

-Example : Create a Window Form Application in VB .Net 2013 to display all the numbers from 1 to 10 using For loop in a Text Box on pressing a Button.
+Example : Create a Window Form Application in VB .Net 2013 to display all the numbers from 1 to 10 using a For loop in a Text Box on pressing a Button.

 Public Class Form1